renrihui8415/SQL-StoredProcedure-Project-Website-MySQL/README.md

 # aws-website building

-The repository provides Data Analysing by AWS RDS (MySQL).
+The repository provides Data Analysing for my website by using AWS RDS (MySQL).

 ## Requirements